dankmrpanda/discord-bot-logger/README.md

 index.js: Main file
 commands/setLogChannel.js: Slash commands

 ****SETUP****

-If its your first time running this, make sure to do `node commands/setLogChannel.js`.
+If it's your first time running this, make sure to do `node commands/setLogChannel.js`.

 This will update/register the slash commands

 Change the DISCORD_TOKEN (bot token) and CLIENT_ID (bot id) values in .env